flaport/home/.ansible/INIT_ROLES.md

 ## Overview

-Four new roles have been added to automate the system initialization steps from `.install/README.md`:
+Three new roles have been added to automate the system initialization steps from `.install/README.md`:

 1. **locale** - Timezone and locale configuration
 2. **hostname** - Hostname configuration
-3. **bootloader** - Bootloader setup (rEFInd/GRUB)
+3. **user-config** - User and sudo configuration

-4. **user-config** - User and sudo configuration
+All three roles are tagged with `init` for easy execution together.

-All four roles are tagged with `init` for easy execution together.
+**Note:** Bootloader configuration (rEFInd/GRUB) is intentionally NOT automated as it's too risky.
+Follow the manual installation guide for bootloader setup.

 ## Configuration